Umberto Valenti: Career

 Valenti was born in Barcellona Pozzo di Gotto, Sicily and immigrated to America in 1910.
 After settling on the Lower East Side of Manhattan, he joined the Mafia family led by capo di tutti capi Salvatore D'Aquila.
+He was said to be so skillful at silently approaching and dispatching his victims, then departing before anyone could see him, that he, early on, earned the nickname of 'Lo Spirito' a.k.a.
+'The Ghost.'

 He was said to have been the shooter in the May 1914 murder of D'Aquila's chief rival, Italian Harlem mobster Fortunato Lomonte.
 After this successful hit, Valenti became known as D'Aquila's chief assassin.

 By the beginning of Prohibition, Valenti was considered one of the best gunmen in New York; he was suspected in at least twenty murders.
 During this period, Umberto Valenti had run afoul of his boss, Salvatore D'Aquila, and was one of twelve men (including Giuseppe Morello, Ignazio Lupo, Ciro Terranova and others) marked for death.
 Valenti fled to Sicily for a time.
-Upon his return to America in January 1922, Valenti attempted to make amends with D'Aquila by eliminating his chief rival, Vincenzo Terranova.
+Upon his return to America in January 1922, Valenti attempted to make amends with D'Aquila by eliminating the Boss's chief rival, Vincenzo Terranova.